ComputeCanada/visualizeThis/about.md

 Yes.
 Assuming that you are using your own data, your visualization does not need to be developed or implemented on WestGrid or Compute Canada's platforms.
-However, if you would like to use WestGrid or Compute Canada computational resources for your visualization, or if you want to access the default dataset, you can register for an account <a href="https://www.computecanada.ca/research-portal/account-management/apply-for-an-account" target="_blank">here</a>.
+However, if you would like to use WestGrid or Compute Canada computational resources for your visualization, or if you want to access the default dataset, you can register for a free account <a href="https://www.computecanada.ca/research-portal/account-management/apply-for-an-account" target="_blank">here</a>.
 If you have any questions about getting an account, please email *accounts@computecanada.ca*.
-Please note that the default dataset is provided on Cedar and Graham clusters for which you need a Compute Canada account.
+Please note that the default dataset is provided on Cedar, Graham, Niagara, and Béluga clusters for which you need a Compute Canada account.

 You don't need a Compute Canada account if you want to visualize your own dataset on a third-party distributed-memory machine.